In This Article

 Granite is an igneous rock made from magma that cools and solidifies underground in a high-pressure process.
 Sourced from quarries around the world, cutting equipment drills holes around it in shallow points in the earth to create transportable blocks.
 Blasting engineers then place explosives in the holes to generate a blast just strong enough to separate the granite from its location but not destroy it.
 Cranes then lift the blocks and load them into trucks to take them to a stone-cutting facility where they will become granite slabs or tiles.

-As it is with other types of natural stone tiles, granite varies in quality, appearance and porosity.
+As with other types of natural stone tiles, granite varies in quality, appearance and porosity.
 Even if the stone blocks come from the same quarry, no two are alike.
 There are three grades that indicate the relative quality and price of granite:

 - Level 1, Entry-Level Granite: Also known as "commercial" or "builder's grade," this is the lowest-quality granite available.
 At 3/8 inch, it generally has a thinner cut and needs plywood backing for support.
 Level 1 granite usually comes from China and has a simple design and standard colors.